Perspicacity11/MakersWk7-JavascriptWebApps/contents/05_test_driving_notes_class.md

 ---

-We now have a project scaffold for our notes app, with a simple model class.
+We now have a project directory setup for our notes app, with a simple model class.
 We'll come back to it — but first, let's learn how to interact with the web page using JavaScript.

 [Next Challenge](06_interacting_with_the_page.md)